-Whizotech soldering wire has excellent quality and cost-effective; the high-quality rosin core soldering wire has anti-oxidant for a long time and good weldability.
+Whizotech soldering wire has excellent quality and is cost-effective; the high-quality rosin core soldering wire has been anti-oxidant for a long time and has good weldability.

 This best solder’s content is 60% of tin, and 40% lead is present; flux is 1.7%, wets well, and flows smoothly.
 It does not oxidize too speedy and has the right proportional amount of flux so that all solder joints look fine and bright.